-Section VII.
+Section XVI.
 Structure of Local Chapters

 The local chapter serves as the official representative body of constituent members to the national organization.
-All medical students enrolled in a LCME, AOA or ECFMG accredited allopathic or osteopathic medical school are eligible for "active" membership (Constitution and Bylaws-Article III, Section 1, Subsection A).
-The structure of the local chapter is determined by the local members; however, chapters are encouraged to formulate an organizational structure according to guidelines set forth by the House of Delegates.
+The structure of the local chapter is determined by the local members.

 - A. Chapter Officers.
-Although the chapter structure varies according to local need, the House of Delegates requires that each chapter of the Association select a Chapter President, a Recruitment Coordinator and a Chapter Legislative Representative.
-Each chapter is recommended to designate Liaisons for each of the Action Committees and Interest Groups as well as National Primary Care Week Coordinator and coordinators of other national initiatives.
-The creation of other offices and positions is at the discretion of the local chapter.
-(2005) - B. Responsibilities of Chapter Officers.
+Each chapter of the Association selects a Chapter Liaison.
+The creation of other offices and positions is at the discretion of the local chapter. - B. Responsibilities of Chapter Officers.
 All duties and responsibilities for each of the chapter officers are determined by members of the local chapter.
 However, the House of Delegates, in order to maintain communication and facilitate activities of the Association, requires certain minimal functions to be accomplished by the local officers.
-The functions of the chapter officers are as follows: - 1. provide ongoing feedback to the Regional Director and national officers on the concerns of chapter members relative to policy, programs and activities of the Association; - 2. serve as the focal point for communicating local chapter activities to the national office and Regional Director; - 3. coordinate programs and activities at the chapter level; - 4. coordinate the annual membership drive;
+The functions of the chapter officers are as follows: - 1. provide ongoing feedback to the Regional Director and national officers on the concerns of chapter members relative to policy, programs and activities of the Association; - 2. serve as the focal point for communicating local chapter activities to the national office and Regional Director; - 3. coordinate programs and activities at the chapter level; - 4. coordinate the annual membership drive; - 5. facilitate activity within the chapter and communicate through periodic chapter meetings to discuss and review issues of concern to medical students; and - 6. be members of the Association in good standing at the time of or within 30 days of their election and during their term of office. - C. Responsibilities of the Chapter Liaison.
+The primary functions of the Chapter Liaison are as follows: - 1. serve as primary contact for the national office in the receipt and distribution of pertinent information and materials relating to the organization and issues of concern to medical students: